 Prior to the hearing, you should receive a copy of the Vocational Expert’s resume for your review to ensure that the VE at your hearing has the required credentials to provide expert testimony.
 Knowing information about your VE can help anticipate responses and credibility of the expert witness testimony.

-So how you should expect this process to go?
+So how should you expect this process to go?
 At the beginning of your hearing, the Administrative Law Judge (“ALJ”) will swear in both you and the VE.
 Your Vocational Expert will listen to your testimony to provide a classification of your previous work.
 After the ALJ has finished hearing testimony, the ALJ will then ask the VE about past relevant work, transferable skills, and hypotheticals relevant to other potential jobs.

 The ALJ will likely begin with a question to the VE asking if an individual with limitations relevant to your claim can perform past relevant.
 If the VE responds that you can, the ALJ is likely to deny your claim.
 If the VE responds that you cannot, then the ALJ will ask additional hypothetical questions.